miracle-E/Random-Number-Game/README.md

 # Random Number Game
-A basic random number game.
+A basic random number game developed with vanilla js and HTML.
 --
 You'll certainly need to guess right to be victorious